“Ndibe is a gifted writer and an adept storyteller, who clearly exults in the telling.” —Essence Magazine

-Okey Ndibe is the author of the 2016 memoir, Never Look an American in the Eye: A Memoir of Flying Turtles, Colonial Ghosts, and the making of a Nigerian American—a funny, charming, and penetrating memoir telling of his move from Nigeria to America; and two novels Arrows of Rain (2015) and Foreign Gods, Inc. (2014) which was named as a Top Ten Book of 2014 by Janet Maslin of The New York Times as well as the Philadelphia Inquirer, Cleveland Plain Dealer, and Mosaic Magazine; it was also included in National Public Radio’s list of best books of 2014.
+Okey Ndibe is the author of the 2016 memoir, Never Look an American in the Eye: A Memoir of Flying Turtles, Colonial Ghosts, and the making of a Nigerian American—a funny, charming, and penetrating memoir telling of his move from Nigeria to America, which won the 2017 Connecticut Book Award; and two novels Arrows of Rain (2015) and Foreign Gods, Inc. (2014) which was named as a Top Ten Book of 2014 by Janet Maslin of The New York Times as well as the Philadelphia Inquirer, Cleveland Plain Dealer, and Mosaic Magazine; it was also included in National Public Radio’s list of best books of 2014.
 About Foreign Gods, Inc Booklist writes: “With piercing psychological insight and biting commentary on the challenges faced by immigrants, the novel is as full-blooded and fierce as the war deity who drives the story.”
 In all of his writing, Ndibe touches in different ways on themes central to his own experiences in Nigeria, the challenges of immigrating to the United States, and conflicts with the Nigerian government.

 Ndibe first came to the US to be the founding editor of African Commentary, a US-based international magazine published by the late great novelist, and Ndibe’s mentor, Chinua Achebe.
 (Among the magazine’s columnists were Achebe, Nadine Gordimer, Kofi Awoonor, John Edgar Wideman, and Fela Anikulapo-Kuti.)
 He later served as an editorial writer for the Hartford Courant, the oldest continuously published newspaper in the US, where his essay, “Eyes To The Ground: The Perils of the Black Student,” was chosen by the Association of Opinion Page Editors as the best opinion piece in an American newspaper in 2000, and another essay, “Unwarranted Graphic Authentication,” was named the 2001 best opinion piece by the Connecticut chapter of the Society of Professional Journalists.
 His award-winning journalism has appeared in The New York Times, BBC online, Al Jazeera online, Financial Times, Fabian Society Journal, and the Daily Sun (Nigeria), where his widely syndicated weekly column appears.